Lois scélérates: Application and effectiveness

 The effectiveness of the "lois scélérates" is a subject of debate among historians.
 Instead of stopping anarchist attacks, the laws may have intensified them by radicalizing those who were not caught.
 The legal categories introduced by the laws were often vague and difficult to apply in trials.
-For example of these debates, while the historian Jean Maitron contended that the first villainous law had a significant impact on the anarchist press of the era, Vivien Bouhey argues that this impact was limited.
+For example, of these debates, while the historian Jean Maitron contended that the first villainous law had a significant impact on the anarchist press of the era, Vivien Bouhey argues that this impact was limited.
 Bouhey's position is based on the fact that many anarchist newspapers were already being banned after only a few issues, even before the new laws were passed.

-In 1899, Francis de Pressensé - founder of the Human Rights League, Émile Pouget and Léon Blum, future French president, revisited the application of these laws.
+In 1899, Francis de Pressensé, member of the Human Rights League, Émile Pouget and Léon Blum, future French president, revisited the application of these laws.
 They documented several legal cases where state repression, based on these laws, targeted anarchists.
 Their findings showed that the laws were indeed responsible for a significant crackdown, particularly the second and third laws, which often used vague criteria to hand down harsher sentences.